wilsonistyping/uw-course-extractor/README.md

 # What is this?
-This was a weekend prototype for learning BeautifulSoup, sqlite, and SQLAlchemy.
+This was a weekend prototype for learning BeautifulSoup.

 At a high level, this visits the University of Washington time schedule and evaluates the rawtext using regex to parse out various course data.